Replicable-MARL/MARLlib/marllib/marl/algos/README.md

-Currently, 10 environments are available for Independent Learning
+10 environments are available for Independent Learning

 - Football
 - MPE